elenderg/PAL-1000/instruções de compilação.md

 `/variable/field/no/listing buffer/listing/buffer/buffer/00000038/no/1/no////`

-Recall that a directory is a path and a path is a string, and that buffer is also a string.` - `
+Recall that a directory is a path and a path is a string, and that buffer is also a string.

-And the first generated "allocate" routine in the listing is this one...` - `
+And the first generated "allocate" routine in the listing is this one...

 `/routine/allocate memory for [entry]/no/no/no/no//0/0/00000000/`
 `/variable/parameter/no/entry/entry/entry/entry/00000000/no/1/no////`

-Followed by the associated "deallocate" and "destroy" routines:` - `
+Followed by the associated "deallocate" and "destroy" routines:

 `/routine/deallocate [entry]/no/no/no/no//0/0/00000000/`